Lord Mountbatten: Wealth

-In October 2022 Arthur Smyth, a former resident of Kincora, waived his anonymity to make allegations of child abuse against Mountbatten.
-The allegations are part of a civil case against state authorities responsible for the care of children in Kincora.
-Smyth claims that he was raped twice by Mountbatten in encounters facilitated by the house father of Kincora.
-In 2025, a book reported allegations by five men that Mountbatten had raped them when they were children in Kincora.

 Daughter as heir

-Lord and Lady Mountbatten had two daughters: Patricia Knatchbull (14 February 1924 – 13 June 2017), sometime lady-in-waiting to Queen Elizabeth II, and Lady Pamela Hicks (born 19 April 1929), who accompanied them to India in 1947–1948 and was also sometime lady-in-waiting to the Queen.
+Lord and Lady Mountbatten had two daughters: Patricia Knatchbull (14 February 1924 – 13 June 2017), who served at times as lady-in-waiting to Queen Elizabeth II, and Lady Pamela Hicks (19 April 1929 – 5 June 2026), who accompanied her parents to India in 1947–1948 and also served as a lady-in-waiting to the Queen.

-Since Mountbatten had no sons when he was created Viscount Mountbatten of Burma, of Romsey in the County of Southampton on 27 August 1946 and then Earl Mountbatten of Burma and Baron Romsey, in the County of Southampton on 18 October 1947, the Letters Patent were drafted such that in the event he left no sons or issue in the male line, the titles could pass to his daughters, in order of seniority of birth.
+As Mountbatten had no sons when he was created Viscount Mountbatten of Burma, of Romsey in the County of Southampton, on 27 August 1946, and subsequently Earl Mountbatten of Burma and Baron Romsey, in the County of Southampton, on 18 October 1947, the Letters Patent were drafted so that, in the event he left no sons or male-line issue, the titles could pass to his daughters in order of seniority.